albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 ## Inheritance

 There are two types of boxes.
 The light boxes, which are boxes that can contain only one item.
 The heavy boxes can contain more than one item.
-Both boxes can be open or closed and can be opened and closed using the methods created above.
+Both boxes can be open or closed and change their label using the methods created before.

 ### Extending the `Box` functionality (creating and evolving the `LightBox` class step by step)